The Bankrate promise

 - First offense: If this is your first DUI offense, you may be assessed a fine up to $1,000 and up to one year in jail.
 You could also have up to 12 points put on your driving record, and your driver’s license could be revoked for up to six months.

-- Second offense: For a second DUI offense, you may have to pay up to a $2,000 fine and serve up to two years in jail (with a minimum limit of five days).
-You may have 12 points put on your license, which could be suspended for up to one year.
+- Second offense: For a second DUI offense, you may have to pay up to a $2,000 fine and serve up to two years in jail (with a minimum requirement of five days).
+Twelve points will be put on your license, and your license could be suspended for up to one year.

-- Two convictions within five years: Your license will likely be suspended, followed by your mandatory participation in Maryland’s Ignition Interlock Program.
+- Two convictions within five years: In this case, your license will be suspended, followed by your mandatory participation in Maryland’s Ignition Interlock Program.
 Ignition interlock devices require you to pass a breathalyzer test before you can start your engine.

 - First offense: You could be fined up to $500 and be jailed for up to two months.
-You may have eight points added to your driving record and your licenses could be suspended for up to six months.
+You may have eight points added to your driving record, and your license could be suspended for up to six months.
 If you are under 21, your license could be suspended for up to a year.

-- Second offense: You may have to pay up to a $500 fine and could be facing up to a year in jail.
-You could see eight points put on your license.
-Your license could be suspended for nine months to a year.
+- Second offense: You may have to pay a fine of up to $500 and could face up to a year in jail.
+You will see eight points put on your license, and your license could be suspended for nine months to a year.
 If you are under 21, your license could be suspended for two years.